 How to be happy in life again?

 If you allow yourself to become a victim you will always have somebody to blame, and blaming everybody else for your misfortunes in life will only lead to anger, petty spitefulness and eventual unhappiness.
 See locus of control.

 In many situations when we consider ourselves to be a victim of any wrong doing, often we bare some of the fault ourselves.
 If we accept that it was partly our own fault, we can avoid that victim mind set which can be so damaging.
 Accept responsibility, learn from mistakes and do better next time.

 Keep moving forward in a positive, productive way, not a negative and destructive way.

 We often focus on what we don’t have, we see somebody doing better than us and then we focus on the fact that they have a better car or bigger house or whatever it is.
 Being grateful for what we do have, or achieved can work wonders when it comes to feeling happy and content.

 Break negative cycles

 We often get in to negative or destructive cycles when we are feeling sad.
-We feel sad so we look for ways to feel better, usually people will resort to quick fixes and instant gratification for example, snacking and buying stuff we don’t even need.
+We feel sad so we look for ways to feel better, usually people will resort to quick fixes and instant gratification, for example, snacking, drinking, drugs and buying stuff that we don’t even need.
 These habits only make us feel better in that instant, then shortly after we feel even worse than we did before.

 You break the cycle by doing something positive instead of seeking that quick fix.
-For example instead of eating junk to feel better you do some exercise or go the gym, something that makes you feel good about yourself a little further down the road.
-Learning something new, start a new hobby and develop a new passion.
-You could do volunteer work and help somebody else do better which is also helping yourself by giving yourself reasons to like yourself.
+For example instead of eating junk food to feel better, hit the gym, do something that makes you feel good about yourself a little further down the road (delayed gratification).
+Learn something new, start a new hobby and develop a new passion.
+You could do volunteer work and help others, which is also helping yourself by giving yourself reasons to like yourself.

-These are some of most effective ways that have personally worked for me when it comes to changing my mind set from a unhappy to a happy place.
+These are some of the most effective ways that have personally worked for me in changing my mind set from a negative one to a more positive happy one.